Feldenkrais for Fibromyalgia

 The Feldenkrais Method is a way of changing your habits in order to make movement easier, more comfortable and more enjoyable (while making your brain more flexible).
 Feldenkrais rhymes with ‘rice’ and is named after it’s inventor, Dr Moshe Feldenkrais.
 Read more about Feldenkrais here.

 Hello, my name’s Jodie and I’m a Physiotherapist with over 25 years experience in working with people who have chronic pain, including many people, past and present, with Fibromyalgia.
-I’m the current President of the Australian Feldenkrais Guild (WA Division) and I’ve been a committee member for the last 7 years.
 Read more about my work experience.

-Although I also teach and practice Physiotherapy and Clinical Pilates, the Feldenkrais Method is by far the most effective and powerful tool I’ve discovered to help people with the persistent and often severe pain of Fibromyalgia.
+Although I have tried many approaches, the Feldenkrais Method is by far the most effective and powerful tool I’ve discovered to help with the persistent and sometimes severe pain of Fibromyalgia.

-Over the years, I have seen many people with severe pain and movement difficulties turn their lives around using Feldenkrais, including clients diagnosed with Fibromyalgia.
+Over the years, I have seen many people with severe pain and movement difficulties turn their lives around using Feldenkrais.
 One client who had not experienced even one minute without pain for over 20 years did Feldenkrais with me for 3 months before he experienced his first 2 hours of being pain free.
 The pain-free periods gradually got longer and more frequent.
 After one year he was pain free most of the time.
 When he experiences pain now he knows how to find his way out of it again using the Feldenkrais Method.

 This leads me to share with you 6 reasons why the Feldenkrais Method and is so suitable for many people with Fibromyalgia: